marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 Defining a functional ROI
 -------------------------

-We are going define the functional ROI using the SPM analysis for run 2.
+We are going to define the functional ROI using the SPM analysis for run 2.
 Select *Get SPM cluster(s)...*: from the menu.
 This runs the standard SPM results interface.
 Use the file selection window that SPM offers to navigate to the ``sess2/SPM8_ana`` directory.
-Select the SPM.mat file and click Done.
-Choose the stim_hrf t contrast from the SPM contrast manager, click Done.
+Select the SPM.mat file and click *Done*.
+Choose the ``stim_hrf`` t contrast from the SPM contrast manager, click *Done*.
 Then accept all the default answers from the interface, like this:

 +-------------------------------+----------+
 | Prompt                        | Response |